MA Japanese and Linguistics

 You will study Japanese language at beginner, post-beginner or advanced level, depending on your existing language skills.

-You will continue your Japanese language study, which will develop your written and spoken Japanese, together with second-year courses in Linguistics.
+You will continue your Japanese language study, which will develop your written and spoken Japanese, together with Year 2 courses in linguistics.

 You will also have the opportunity to deepen your understanding of Japanese society and culture through Researching Japan: Skills, Methods and Critiques.

-You will continue to study Japanese language at advanced level, including spoken and written Japanese and translation from and into Japanese.
+You will continue to study Japanese language at advanced level, including spoken and written Japanese and translation from Japanese to English.

-You will also study specialist language sciences courses, along with option courses in either linguistics or Japanese studies, or a combination of the two.
+You will also study specialist language sciences courses, along with option courses in either linguistics, Japanese studies, or a combination of the two.

 Find out more about the compulsory and optional courses in this degree programme.